akualab/occult/examples/reco/README.md

 ### train.go

-This file shows you how to use coap to implement the trainer.
+This file shows you how to use occult to implement the trainer.
 * Reads data from database as needed.
 * Comuptes various aggregations.
 * Trains a simple matrix factorization algorithms using gradient descent.